tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 Two hours later, I checked on it.

-And it was dead.
+And the cattle dog was dead.

 It had torn open its own incision.
 Somehow, it had gotten its cone off.
 And it had attacked itself.
 Not licking, not nibbling—mutilating.

-Even when coils of intestine unfurled from its abdomen, it kept biting at those guts.
+Even when coils of intestine unfurled from its abdomen, it had kept biting at those guts.
 Like they were coiled snakes and he was killing them.

 The dog was slouched over.
 Head limp against the floor.
-The blood sank in bright ribbons, moving toward the kennel drain behind him, which slurped up the blood greedily.
+The blood ran in bright ribbons, swirling toward the kennel drain behind him, which slurped up the blood greedily.

 The kennel was a bloodbath.
-Blood streaked the walls, spattered the ceiling.
+It streaked the walls, spattered the ceiling.
 His intestines had leaked bile and partially digested sludge.

 The cattle dog’s eyes were vacant orbs.
 Glistening in the light.
 I stood still for a moment.
 Taking in the horror.
 The violence.